saltcorn/saltcorn/README.md

 Saltcorn is an extensible open source no-code database application builder.
 Use it to build web applications based on relational data with flexible views, datatypes and layouts.

 This repository contains the entire core code base, including the code necessary to self host an instance and to host a multitenant instance.

+**WARNING: In early stages of development.
+Expect poor usability, limited functionality and security vulnerabilities**

 ## Trying out Saltcorn